spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:ObjectInitialization

-Business models on the project level should avoid creating private API from the Core level.
+Business models on the project level should avoid initializing private API from the Core level.

 ### Example of code that causes an upgradability error